moorepants/dissertation/_sources/davisbicycle.txt

 trying to get them to change the springs around the Christmas holidays and check the torque rating at zero rotational speed.
 The second issue had to do with it not actually being a slip clutch.
 I wanted the torque protection to slip at a given torque (just under overload of the sensor).
 The friction based slipping would still allow the rider to control the bicycle, but SDP mistakenly called them "slip clutches" when in fact they are more like binary torque limiters and transfer little to no torque after the limit is reached, so the rider would most likely crash if the torque limiter broke loose.
 Thirdly, there was slop in the torque limiter.
 I used shim material to take up much of the slop, but there remained some backlash.
 I ultimately locked the slip clutch and relied on careful attendance of the bicycle and the fact that the rider was unlikely to ever apply greater than 22.5 Nm of torque.
-The runs 0-226 may have some slight slop in the torque limiter and runs greater than 226 the limiter was locked.
+The runs 0-226 may have a tiny bit of slop in the torque limiter and runs greater than 226 the limiter was locked.

 Steer Dynamics